vippsas/vipps-developers/common-topics/reserve-and-capture.md

 there is a remaining amount that is reserved and has not yet been captured.

-If one or more partial captures have been made, any remaining reserved amount will be automatically released after a few days.
+If one or more partial captures have been made, any remaining reserved amount will be automatically released after a few days if using the eCom API, and (by default) released immediately with the ePayment API.

-It is also possible to do a partial capture and send an optional parameter to explicitly free the remaining amount immediately.
+For the eCom API it is also possible to do a partial capture and send an optional parameter to explicitly free the remaining amount immediately.